 Fortunately, our project charter included a set of clear guiding principles, the first of which was that patient safety would be paramount over individual or institutional interests.
 These principles allowed us to resolve this issue, and others, without escalation to the corporate board.

 Alignment with organizational values is important, so your institution’s mission statement is a good starting point for your project’s guiding principles.
 The principles should be written early in a project and should be agreed to by organizational leadership.

 Remember that your goal is to provide clarity for decision-making, so ensure that your guiding principles offer some specificity—avoid broad generalizations.

 Some examples of guiding principles might be:

 - The design of clinical systems will place patient safety over ease of use.

-- An important attribute of the new EMR, is for promoting effective clinical decision support.
+- An important attribute of the new EMR is to promote effective clinical decision support.

-- All project participants will operate respectfully and propose alternatives on disagreements.
+- All project participants will operate respectfully and propose alternatives to disagreements.

 Of course, guiding principles are just one of the ingredients that can lead to improved project outcomes.
 In future blog posts, I’ll offer thoughts on other components of the preparation phase that in my experience have proven critical for success.